NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

-*IMPORTANT*: Note that all theory uncertainties runcards will need to be updated to explicitly set the ``metadata_group`` to ``nnpdf31_process``, or else the prescriptions for scale variations will not vary scales the same for data with the same process type, but with the same experiment.
+*IMPORTANT*: Note that all theory uncertainties runcards will need to be updated to explicitly set the ``metadata_group`` to ``nnpdf31_process``, or else the prescriptions for scale variations will not vary scales the same for data within the same process type, but within the same experiment.
 However, it should be obvious if this has happened because the outputs will be plots grouped by experiment rather than by process type.

-Runcards which request actions that have been renamed won't work anymore, generally actions which were previously named ``experiments_*`` have been renamed to highlight that they work with more general groupings.
+Runcards which request actions that have been renamed will not work anymore.
+Generally actions which were previously named ``experiments_*`` have been renamed to highlight that they work with more general groupings.

-Currently ``n3fit``, and the ``pseudodata``, ``closuretest`` and ``chi2grids`` modules have not been updated to use ``dataset_inputs`` yet and so require ``experiments`` to be specified in the runcard.
+Currently ``n3fit``, as well as the ``pseudodata``, ``closuretest`` and ``chi2grids`` modules have not been updated to use ``dataset_inputs`` yet and so require ``experiments`` to be specified in the runcard.
 The c++ fitting code ``nnfit`` is not scheduled to be updated to use ``dataset_inputs`` and so will always